Glossary definitionBrowse the neighboring terms

 The central controller in an AI system that decides which model, tool, agent, or human should handle each piece of work, and in what order.

-Every AI system that involves more than one step needs something to manage the flow: deciding which tool to call, which agent to assign a subtask to, when to retry a failure, and when to hand off to a person.
-That controller is the orchestrator.
-In simple systems, it is just ordinary code with if/then routing.
+An orchestrator is the central controller in an AI system that decides which model, tool, agent, or human should handle each piece of work, and in what order.
+In simple systems, it is ordinary code with if/then routing.
 In more complex systems, a model itself might serve as the orchestrator, reading context and choosing what to do next.
-For example, a customer-service system might use an orchestrator to route billing questions to one agent, technical issues to another, and escalations to a human supervisor.
+A customer-service system might use an orchestrator to route billing questions to one agent, technical issues to another, and escalations to a human supervisor.

 Builder example

-The orchestrator is where your system's reliability lives.
-It is where you enforce permissions, set retry logic, define handoff rules, and apply autonomy budgets.
-If you cannot point to the orchestrator in your system and explain how it makes routing decisions, you have a gap that will show up as unpredictable behavior in production.
+The orchestrator is where your system's reliability lives: permissions, retry logic, handoff rules, and autonomy budgets.
+If you cannot point to the orchestrator in your system and explain how it makes routing decisions, you have a gap that will surface as unpredictable behavior in production.

-Common confusion: Burying orchestration logic inside a prompt makes it feel elegant, but prompts are probabilistic.
+Common confusion: Burying orchestration logic inside a prompt feels elegant, but prompts are probabilistic.
 If a routing decision needs to be reliable (choosing between "charge the customer" and "escalate to a human"), put that logic in deterministic code.